folio-org/docs/content/en/docs/Users/_index.md

 The following are all the User permissions:

--   **User import: All permissions.** This permission allows the user to import user records.
+-   **User import - All permissions.** This permission allows the user to import user records.
 -   **User: Can override item blocks.** This permission allows the user to override an item block in Check Out.
 -   **User: Can override patron blocks.** This permission allows the user to override a patron block for borrowing, requesting, or renewing an item in Check Out.
 -   **Users: Can assign and unassign permissions to users.** This permission allows the user to assign or unassign permissions to another user.
 -   **Users: Can assign and unassign service points to users.** This permission allows the user to view and edit service points assigned to users.
 The user can also view and edit basic user data elements.
 -   **Users: Can create new user.** This permission allows the user to create a new user record and add User information, Extended information, and Contact Information to the user record.
+-   **Users: Can check open transactions.** This permission allows the user to check for open transactions on a user record.
+If there are no open transactions, the user record can be deleted.
 -   **Users: Can create, edit and remove fees/fines.** This permission allows the user to create, edit, remove, and view user fees/fines.
 -   **Users: Can create, edit and remove patron blocks.** This permission allows the user to see the Patron blocks section on the user record, and view, edit, and create blocks.
 -   **Users: Can create, edit and remove proxies.** This permission allows the user to view and edit proxies assigned to a user.
 The user can also view and edit basic user data elements.
+-   **Users: Can delete user profile if user does not have any open transactions.
+This permission allows a user profile to be deleted through the UI if the user has no open transactions.
+This permission must be used with **Users: Can check open transactions**.
 -   **Users: Can edit user profile.** This permission allows the user to edit and view the following sections in a user record: User information, Extended information, and Contact information.
 -   **Users: Can view permissions assigned to users.** This permission allows the user to view the permissions assigned to another user.
 -   **Users: Can view proxies assigned to users.** This permission allows the user to see the Proxies section but not edit proxies assigned to a user.
 This permission also includes the ability to search and view user records (basic user fields only).
 -   **Users: Can view service points assigned to users.** This permission allows the user to see the Service points section but not edit service points assigned to a user.
 This permission also includes the ability to search and view user records (basic user fields only).
 -   **Users: Can view user profile.** This permission allows the user to search for user records and view the following sections in a user record: User information, Extended information, and Contact information.
 -   **Users: Create and download Cash drawer reconciliation report.** This permission allows the user to create and download a Cash drawer reconciliation report.
 -   **Users: Create and download Financial transaction detail report.** This permission allows the user to create and download a Financial transaction detail report.
-Note that although this permission is listed as an option, the Financial transaction detail report is not functional in Juniper.
-It is recommended to wait until the Kiwi release to assign this permission to a user record.
 -   **Users: Create and download Refunds to process manually report.** This permission allows the user to create and download a report of refunds to process manually.
 -   **Users: Create/reset password.** This permission allows the user to send a password reset email to a user or copy the password reset link to share with a user to use the reset password functionality.
 -   **Users: User loans anonymize.** This permission allows the user to remove all user details from a loan.